bleunguts/ProjectX/README.md

 We explore long-short strategy by using trend based mean reversion stock indicators; in this case the moving average stock indicator; a lagging indicator that can identify trends and reversals.
 Finding similar well-known trading strategies from public sources is easily accessible, the key for a profitable strategy is the optimization methods that have been carried out and this app provides the toolkit to support this endeavour.

-The core compute engine is running on cloud-compatabile ASP.NET Core with a Desktop UI (WPF) and a Web Portal front end (React), native cross platform running .NET & native C++ pricers on Win/MacOs/Linux making it easily portable to Amazon Web Service containers to scale valuation processes.
+The core compute engine is running on cloud-native ASP.NET Core with a Desktop UI (WPF) and a Web Portal front end (React), native cross platform running .NET & native C++ pricers on Win/MacOs/Linux with native/.NET pricers running on Azure Container App.

 Successful trading strategy development requires backtesting on historical real price data, ProjectX provides the following features to assist the optimization process: